 Students who are planning to start a course, internship, or traineeship in the Netherlands need to find out what medical costs are covered during their stay, and whether they need to enroll for Dutch health insurance.
 Depending on your studies and personal circumstances, certain students will need to get mandatory Dutch healthcare insurance while they are living and studying in the country.

-Dutch healthcare insurance is obligatory for foreign students or interns who are studying in the Netherlands but also have a part-time job or paid internship (note: even a zero-hour or casual contract counts as a job).
+Dutch healthcare insurance is obligatory for foreign students or interns who are studying in the Netherlands but also have a part-time job or paid internship.
+Unfortunately, even a zero-hour or casual contract counts as a job.

-In other cases, you can keep your home country insurance or get private insurance that covers medical care in the Netherlands.
-You can refer to the chart below to find out if you need Dutch healthcare insurance, if you can keep your home country healthcare insurance or if you need to get private healthcare insurance.
+In other cases, however, you can keep your home country insurance or get private insurance that covers medical care in the Netherlands.
+You can also refer to the chart below to find out if you need Dutch healthcare insurance, if you can keep your home country healthcare insurance or if you need to get private healthcare insurance.

 EU/EEA/Swiss residents: Keep your home country insurance with the EHIC

-EU, EEA countries and Switzerland have agreements and treaties with the Netherlands about medical coverage.
+EU, EEA countries, and Switzerland have agreements and treaties with the Netherlands about medical coverage.
 That is why you can often keep your home country insurance.
 However, it is important to make sure that your home country insurance covers medical care in the Netherlands and that they can issue a European Health Insurance Card (EHIC) to you.
 This EHIC gives you the same right to medical care as other Dutch residents who have basic Dutch health insurance (zorgverzekering).
-More information on the EHIC can be found on this page.

 If your stay in the Netherlands is shorter than three months, you are not typically required to apply for a residence permit.
 Contact the Sociale Verzekeringsbank (SVB) through this page if you have any doubts about your insurance status and whether your home country insurance covers you in the Netherlands during your stay.